How much does an engagement ring cost?

 Once you know the price breakdowns of each engagement ring element, you can comfortably set your own budget and you’ll understand what you’re actually spending your money on.

-Customisation and creativity out-values the monetary price of a ring.
+Customization and creativity out-values the monetary price of a ring.
 So let’s talk about the cost of an engagement ring and how each element affects the total price…

 What most affects the price of an engagement ring?